A Lamperti-type representation of continuous-state branching processes with immigration: Introduction

-It is not very hard to show that the jumping condition of Theorem \ref{StabilityTheorem} holds in a stochastic setting. \begin{pro} Let $X$ be a spLp , $Y$ an independent subordinator with Laplace exponents $\Psi$ and $\Phi$ and, for $x\geq 0$, let $Z$ the unique process such that\begin{esn} Z_t=x+X_{C_t}+Y_t\text{ where }C_t=\int_0^t Z_s\, ds. \end{esn}Almost surely, the processes $X\circ C$ and $Y$ do not jump at the same time. \end{pro}
+It is not very hard to show that the jumping condition of Theorem \ref {StabilityTheorem} holds in a stochastic setting. \begin{pro} Let $X$ be a spLp, $Y$ an independent subordinator with Laplace exponents $\Psi$ and $\Phi$ and, for $x\geq0$, let $Z$ the unique process such that